Magnetic-Field-Based Localization Using Spatial Field Variations: Signal Processing Principles, Models, and Challenges: Introduction

 \emph{Magnetic-field \ac{SLAM}}, where the magnetometer measurements $y_{1:t}$ are simultaneously used to construct a map \M and infer the state $x_t$ with respect to this map.
 Without additional measurements linked to a global frame of reference, this technique only provides relative location with respect to the initial system state $x_0$.
 When new areas are mapped, the location error grows unboundedly, whereas revisiting already mapped areas keeps the error bounded.

-\emph{Magnetic-field dead reckoning}, where translation and orientation information is extracted from the magnetic field using a time-varying local map, and accumulated to infer the state $x_t$ relative to an initial pose $x_0$.
-This can be viewed as a degenerate form of magnetic-field \ac{SLAM}, in which the map \M is purely local and not retained over time.
+\emph{Magnetic-field dead reckoning}, where information about translation and orientation changes is extracted from the magnetic field using a low-complexity time-varying map, and accumulated to infer the state $x_t$ relative to an initial pose $x_0$.
+This can be viewed as a degenerate form of magnetic-field \ac{SLAM}, in which the map \M is time-varying and only accurately models the field around the current location.
 As for all dead-reckoning techniques, the location error grows without bound.
-Notably, for magnetic field dead-reckoning to function in practice, measurements from an array of magnetometers are required.
+Notably, for magnetic-field dead reckoning to function in practice, measurements from an array of magnetometers are required.

+The main properties of the three localization technologies are summarized in Tab.~\ref{tab:summary}.
+Selected representative publications describing the implementation of the techniques for indoor and outdoor applications are also provided.